mbucchia/OpenXR-Toolkit/compat.md

 | The Elder Scrolls V: Skyrim VR | - |

 [1] DCS World OpenBeta supports OpenXR without OpenComposite, and should be preferred.

+[2] Pavlov VR Beta supports OpenXR without OpenComposite, and should be preferred.

 Do you have a game working but it's not in the list?
 Please file an [Issue](https://github.com/mbucchia/OpenXR-Toolkit/issues) to let us know!